Amplifying the randomness of weak sources correlated with devices

-See Section \ref{sec:chain} to recall what is meant by ideal and bad boxes.
-Let us introduce the following notation.
-We say that a sequence of extremal boxes is of type $j$ if it contains exactly $j$ bad boxes.
+{Within this paper we explore the attacks which consist of box sequences made of extremal boxes for each run.
+By extremal box we mean either an ideal or a bad one (see Section \ref{sec:chain} for the accurate definitions).} {To explain what kind of symmetries occur in the considered class of attacks and to define this class properly, we need to introduce the following notation.} We say that a sequence of extremal boxes is of type $j$ if it contains exactly $j$ bad boxes.
 Let $P_j$ denote the probability of the class of box sequences of type $j$.
 Obviously,

-Note that within a sequence of $m$ boxes, $j$ bad boxes may be arranged in $m\choose j$ different ways (see Fig. \ref{fig:arrangement})
+{We set the probability that the adversary supplies the box sequence consisting of only ideal boxes to be zero, i.e., $P_0 = 0$, these boxes generate perfect random output over all runs so that using such boxes does not give any advantage to the adversary.} Note that within a sequence of $m$ boxes, $j$ bad boxes may be arranged in $\binom{m}{j}$ different ways (see Fig. \ref{fig:arrangement})

-{Let us consider the case when any bad box has exactly one contradiction when compared with the correlations in an ideal box.
-In this case, there are ${m\choose j}n^j$ possible sequences of type $j$ (since the contradiction can happen in any one of the $n$ different measurement pairs, see an example in Fig. \ref{fig:chain_arrangement}).
+{ Let us consider the case when any bad box has exactly one contradiction when compared with the correlations in an ideal box. }

+In this case, there are $\binom{m}{j} n^j$ possible sequences of type $j$ (since the contradiction can happen in any one of the $n$ different measurement pairs, see an example in Fig. \ref{fig:chain_arrangement}).
 Furthermore, consider the case when every sequence of type $j$ is equally likely, i.e. appears with the same probability~$r_j$, this gives that